leogaudin/matrix/README.md

 The inverse of a matrix is the matrix that, when multiplied by the original matrix, gives the identity matrix.

-Remember that matrices are here to represent transformations.
+Remember that matrices exist to represent transformations.

-In simpler terms, the inverse of a matrix is the matrix that "undoes" the original transformation.
+In simpler terms, **the inverse of a matrix is the matrix that "undoes" the original transformation**.

 > Example: if a matrix scales everything by a factor of $2$, its inverse will scale everything by a factor of $0.5$.

 There is a very cool method to calculate the inverse of a matrix, using calculations similar to the determinant's, but it is of time complexity $O(n^4)$, and the subject asks for a $O(n^3)$ solution.

-> See [this video](https://www.youtube.com/watch?v=YvjkPF6C_LI) if you are curious about it.
+> [Click here](https://www.youtube.com/watch?v=YvjkPF6C_LI) if you are curious about it.

-So, we will implement another one that leverages the **Gauss-Jordan elimination** method, already implemented in [ex10](#10---row-echelon-form).
+So, we will implement another one, that leverages the **Gauss-Jordan elimination** method, already implemented in [ex10](#10---row-echelon-form).

 This method consists of augmenting the matrix with its identity matrix, and applying the reduced row echelon form method to the augmented matrix.

-> 💡 The **reduced** row echelon form is a more restrictive set of the row echelon form, with an additional rule of having only zeros in the same column as the pivot 1's
+> 💡 The **reduced** row echelon form is a more restrictive set of the row echelon form, with an additional rule of having only zeros in the same column as the pivot 1's.
 >
 > For example:
 >